AhmedElgaidi/aprender-espanol/mis-notas.md

 - Niños, ¡hagan eso ahora! || Children, do that now!
 - Señores, beban estos vinos. || Gentlemen, drink these wines.
 - Chicos, ¡coman lentamente! || Kids, eat slowly!
+- ¿Ya nació el bebé? || Has the baby been born yet?
+- ¡El bebé va a nacer ahora! || The baby is going to be born now!
+- Tienes que ir al hospital muy rápidamente. || You have to go to the hospital very quickly.
+- El bebé necesita mucho cuidado. || The baby needs a lot of care.
 -